Kia Sedona Insurance Rates

 Rates are averaged for all Kia Sedona models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Kia Sedona Insurance
+How to Find the Best Kia Sedona Insurance

-The following is a review of the data that was raised in the charts and tables above.
+The next list is a brief recap of the data covered in the charts and tables above.

 - You may be able to save approximately $100 per year just by shopping early and online